mudderman/battstatt/README.md

 ## Setup

 1. Start with importing the common project to you IDE.
-2. Then the BattStatt* projects.
+2. Then the BattStattFree and BattStattPro projects.
 3. Add the common project as an android lib to the two imported projects.
-4. Stuff should build.
+4. Stuff should build. :thumbsup: :dancers:
 5. ???
 6. Profit!